Travel.State.Gov > Intercountry Adoption > Country Information > Serbia Intercountry Adoption Information

 If you decide to travel to Serbia:

 Please see our section on Adoptions from the United States for more information on the process for adopting a child from the United States.
-We urge prospective adoptive parents residing abroad who are considering the adoption of a child from the United States to consult with Serbia’s Central Authority, the Ministry for Labor, Employment, Veteran and Social Affairs, for its determination as to whether it considers your adoption to be subject to the Convention.
+We urge prospective adoptive parents residing abroad who are considering adoption of a child from the United States to consult with Serbia’s Central Authority, the Ministry of Family Support and Demographics, for its determination as to whether it considers your adoption to be subject to the Convention.

 To bring an adopted child to the United States from Serbia, you must meet certain suitability and eligibility requirements.
 Under U.S. immigration law, USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States.